What degree, subject or course should I study at university?

 Also worth thinking about:

-- Joint honours courses – can't decide between two, rather different subjects?
+- Joint honours or interdisciplinary courses – can't decide between two, rather different subjects?
 You might be able to find a course that combines both.
 For instance, this could be a mixture of a subject you are already familiar with and something new.